GT-ARC/opaca-core/doc/implementation.md

 ### Overview

-The Agent Container provides REST routes that allow the outside world to find out about the agents running inside the container, and to interact with those agents by means of sending asynchronous messages (unicast and broadcast) and invoking synchronous actions.
+The Agent Container provides REST routes that allow the outside world to find out about the agents running inside the container and to interact with those agents by sending asynchronous messages (unicast and broadcast) and invoking synchronous actions.

 * The `agents` route is used to get information on one or all agents running in the container and their respective actions.
 * The `send` and `broadcast` routes are used to send an asynchronous message to a specific agent, or to all agents subscribed to the given channel or topic.